invenia/DateOffsets.jl/docs/src/observations.md

 ## FAQ

-# TODO: Does this need updating?

 > As per the documentation above, the observation dates are returned in a matrix
 > indexed row-wise by `sim_now` and `target_date` and column-wise by `offset`.
 So if the
 > user passes in a vector of three `sim_nows`, a horizon that generates 24 target dates
 > for each `sim_now`, and two offsets to apply, we'll end up with 72 rows and 2 columns.
 >
-> So we're essentially indexing our result by three vectors, two of which are combined
+> So we're essentially indexing our result by three vectors, but two of them are combined
-> (`sim_now * target_date` and `offset`).
-Wouldn't it be much simpler to index by those
+> (so one index is `sim_now * target_date` and the other is `offset`).
+Wouldn't it be much
-> three vectors individually, and return a three-dimensional array?
+> simpler to index by those three vectors individually, and return a three-dimensional
+> array?

 Yes.
 It would also simplify the [DataFeatures.jl](https://gitlab.invenia.ca/invenia/DataFeatures.jl) code quite a bit.